robinwesterback/User-Centric-Frontend-Development-Milestone-Project/README.md

 The footer at the end of the page contains links for social links and a resume.

 ### User Stories
+The user stories are showing pictures from the mockups and not the actual project.
+You can access the actual project [here](https://robinwesterback.github.io/User-Centric-Frontend-Development-Milestone-Project/) to try the user stories yourself.
 As a potential client/employer, I want to know who you are and what you can offer to get an idea if you have what I seek.